 Recently my friend called me very seriously to ask if it would really be the worst thing if she just killed her husband.
 Perplexed by her shocking question, I asked her to calm down first while a series of scenarios ran through my mind as to what could have gone wrong.
 I assumed infidelity as a possibility for her outburst but the reason for her dissatisfaction with her husband turned out to be his ‘laziness’.
-She confessed to being frustrated with her lazy husband.
+She confessed to being extremely frustrated with her lazy husband.

 Her husband’s inability to get things done had been making her angry for quite some time now and she just could not take it anymore.
 Finally, all hell broke loose one day when she was already overwhelmed with multitasking, handling cooking and the baby all at once, without any help from her lazy partner.
 Just then, the doorbell rang, and since she was preoccupied, she could not exactly get to the door.
 Expecting such a basic thing from her husband was also a mistake.
 Her husband kept calling her from the other room, asking her to open the door while he kept lounging in bed.

-She frantically entered the room only to find out that her husband was too lazy to switch on the lights and needed her assistance to do so.
+She then frantically entered the room only to find out that her husband was too lazy to switch on the lights and needed her assistance to do so.
 All I managed to say to this was, “No comments”, after listening to her story.
-I could have looked at it with a sense of humor but I knew exactly how she felt and I didn’t know how she could deal with a lazy husband.
+I could have looked at it with a sense of humor but I knew exactly how she felt and I didn’t know how she could deal with a lazy husband like him.

 Laziness is a luxury that most husbands enjoy, especially in India.
 Indian men spend a mere 19 minutes a day on housework, even when both spouses are working, says a report.
 Gender inequality in terms of household chores is related to the patriarchal upbringing of men, even in modern times.
 Surprisingly, even educated mothers tend to ignore this lackadaisical approach their boys have toward their domestic responsibilities.

 You often hear relatives saying “get the boy married and his wife will bring him on the right track”.
 Ultimately, the wife becomes the rehab center for her husband’s lazy, selfish, unmotivated, idle life.
 If your husband is lazy and doesn’t work to lighten your load, I feel your frustration.
 The good news is that you don’t have to put up with your lazy husband, even if society has shown you it’s the norm.
 There are ways to shake up the status quo and get him actively involved in running the household, and I’m here to tell you just how to do that.

 What Are The Signs Of A Lazy Husband?

 We all have our off days when we feel like doing nothing at all.
 And we are sometimes allowed that.
 Wanting to spend time doing nothing concrete doesn’t make your husband a lazy person; it just means that your husband is feeling lazy on that particular day and probably needs a break.
 However, prolonged unwillingness to work and lying idle for days together can leave you thinking, “my husband is lazy and irresponsible”.
 He may even come across as a selfish husband who displays a blatant disregard for your needs and expectations.
 And if you do think you have a lazy husband ruining marriage, then you’ve come to the right place today.

 There is a thin line between being laid back and being lazy.
 If that line is blurred to the extent of being non-existent in your husband’s approach to life in general and his role in the household in particular, the perception that “my husband is lazy and unmotivated” isn’t off the mark at all.